You and Idol Pretty Cure: Leaders

 Darkine is the leader of Team Chokkiri and the main antagonist of the series.
-She is a mysterious woman who subdued KirakiLand with darkness.
+She is an evil fairy from KurakuLand who was born from humanity's darkness and subdued KirakiLand with darkness after cutting the Big Kirakira Ribbon.
 She often resides in her generals' shadows as a way to communicate with them, and can transform them into monsters as punishment after they have failed her.
-In episode 17, she steals Cutty's Kirakira, transforming him into a monster called Cuttinda (カッティンダー, Kattindā), and in episode 27 she is revealed to have brainwashed Cutty and Zakkuri into joining Team Chokkiri.
+She is also capable of summoning Darkranda.
+In episode 17, she steals Cutty's Kirakira, transforming him into a monster called Cuttinda (カッティンダー, Kattindā), and in episode 27 is revealed to have brainwashed Cutty and Zakkuri into joining Team Chokkiri.
 In episode 30, along with Jogi, she unsuccessfully tries to recruit Meroron into Team Chokkiri.
+She takes action after her generals are defeated, attacking KirakiLand and attempting to cut the Big Kirakira Ribbon again, but is stopped by the shield TSUBOMI.
+She later attacks Hanamichi Town with an army of Darkranda, plunging both Earth and KirakiLand into darkness and trapping Hanamichi Town's residents in crystals, including the Cures.
+However, Uta is able to break free from the crystal and free everyone with her song.
+Darkine is ultimately purified by the Cures and returns to her true form, a fairy, having realized that light and darkness can coexist.

 Generals

 Darkine's minions under Chokkirine's command, who have the ability to create Makkuranda, Kurayaminda, and Darkranda using peoples' stolen Kirakira or using their inner darkness.
 Their names are related to cutting/chopping/slicing objects.
 If they fail too many times, they are transformed into a robotic monster as punishment by Darkine or Jogi, who steal their Kirakira and corrupt their hearts.